The Official Site of BlogBlast For Peace (Sister site to BlogBlastForPeace.com)

 When I think about peace and what it means to me, I always wander back to a time when I first felt it.
 Because I know on an unconscious level that world peace cannot - will not - be achieved without inner peace.
 Adversaries on both sides of the conflict have to have it.
 You can't weave magical tranquility out of thin air and conferences.
 Peace is a state of being.

 Real lasting peace is born of creative jumble and hard work.
-Victories are never won by the one who has the most power - wars are won; but not a state of peace.
-Nothing good can ever come of power at play for the sake of power.
+Victories are never won by the one who has the most power - wars, yes - but not a state of peace.

 It never lasts and there's always a price.

 I started thinking this week about those times in my life

 I watched that kind of magic flow through my grandfather's life.
 He was in tune with who he was.
 He knew the simple meaning of love.

 I often wondered how other people sensed that about him - without the benefit of those life-giving hugs he saved just for me.

 He chose the color himself.
 Papa.....he must have spent hours honing that rock.